redhat-developer/devspaces-images/codeready-workspaces-traefik/docs/content/observability/tracing/datadog.md

 _Optional, Default=empty_

-Applies a shared key:value tag on all spans.
+Apply shared tag in a form of Key:Value to all the traces.

 ```yaml tab="File (YAML)"
 tracing: